Benefits of Taking a Mineral Deficiency Test

 What Are the Optimal Ranges for Each Mineral

-Now that you know how to test for mineral deficiency, you need to understand the results.
+Now that you know how to test for mineral deficiency, you need to understand the results and the differences between macro and micro minerals.
 If you have a blood test taken, here are the normal results you are looking for (note these are numbers are for adults):

 The normal ranges may vary slightly between men and women.
 Age also has a lot to do with what’s considered optimal.
 If you have any questions about your results, it’s best to talk to your doctor.